Charleston’s campaign to acquire Duncan Grant and Vanessa Bell’s Famous Women Dinner Service is now complete.

 Thanks to major grants from National Heritage Lottery Fund and Art Fund and to generous donations from individual donors, we have been able to return this important work to its rightful home.

 The Famous Women Dinner Service will be on public display at Charleston from June 2019.

-The Famous Women Dinner Service has been in private ownership since its commission in 1932.
-It was inherited by Lord Clark’s second wife Nolwen de Janzé-Rice after his death in 1983, who took the service to her home in France.
+Until recently, the Famous Women Dinner Service has been in private ownership following its commission in 1932.
+It was inherited by Lord Clark’s second wife Nolwen de Janzé-Rice after his death in 1983, and she took the service to her home in France.

 Images courtesy of Piano Nobile (Robert Travers Works of Art Limited)

 Handcraft a beautiful, leaded stained glass window panel with tutor David Lilly.
 Learn the traditional techniques More

 Frame baskets with Sussex willow This is a 1 day workshop where we will focus on More

 Informal reading and discussion group, exploring Bloomsbury texts and themes.
 First Sunday of every month.